 If you ask proponents of opening up the space frontier why we should do so, you will get a myriad of answers.

 Some will say we should go for the scientific knowledge, and will note the inherent limitations of robotic explorers and unmanned probes.
-A good reason to be sure, as humans in situ can make decisions, in real time that machines simply cannot, even with the advent of artificial “intelligence” (which is really nothing of the sort – intelligence that is – but that’s a topic for another time).
+A good reason to be sure, as humans in situ can make decisions, in real time that machines simply cannot, even with the advent of artificial intelligence.

 Another answer you will get will focus on economics.
 And certainly, there are good economic reasons to go.
 We live in a solar system ridiculously rich in resources.
 A typical rocky asteroid (about 1 km in diameter) contains, at today’s prices, nearly $1 trillion worth of various metal ores, including large quantities of platinum group metals that are rare on Earth.
 While those prices will certainly drop if asteroid mining ever achieves economies of scale, the economic and technological possibilities resulting from access to these easily obtainable raw materials stretches the imagination to its limits.
 If helium-3 fusion reactors are ever made practical, the amount of energy available in our solar system is simply beyond our current comprehension.
 It’s not an overstatement to say that, in that scenario, energy will not be a problem for the next thousand generations.
 It might be an understatement.
 And Mars?
 It has an abundance of virtually every element needed to support a modern civilization.